pryv/browser/README.md

 ## State

-The development of this project has been suspended.
+The development of this project has been suspended, we keep it for proof of concepts.

 ## Usage